The Grape Horse Adventure, Barossa ValleyGo Back

 weight limit: 90kgs

-accommodation: modern, beautifully appointed farm homestead with four private bedrooms and two shared bathrooms
+accommodation: modern, beautifully appointed farm homestead with six private bedrooms and two shared bathrooms

 seasons: March through to June